snowdrop/generator/README.md

 `http://GENERATOR_HOST/app?param1=val1&param2&val2....`

 where parameters could be :
-  - `{template}` is one of the templates available: crud, simple, rest, ...
+  - `{template}` is one of the templates available: crud, custom, rest, ...
   - `{groupId}` is the GAV's group
   - `{artifactId}` is the GAV's artifact
   - `{version}` is the GAV's version